• Skip to primary navigation

 you to stay, even when the abuse escalates.
 This type of emotional manipulation

-is absolutely abusive, and will likely lead to physical violence, if it hasn’t already. - Do you feel like you’re walking on eggshells?
-One common fear expressed by
+is absolutely abusive, and will likely lead to physical violence, if it hasn’t already.

 people in an abusive relationship is the constant worry of upsetting their partner.